Your next step – Contact Me

-Also, scheduling the testing date(s) is key and you can view my Bookings Calendar to check availability.
+Also, scheduling of the testing date(s) is key and you can view my Bookings Calendar to check availability.

 Issues are raised as they are found, in the method agreed: this could be in your own issue tracker – such as JIRA, DoneDone, RedMine etc – or within an Excel document, or perhaps a Google doc, or, where applicable, within my own hosted JIRA issue tracker.

 A Test Summary Report includes sections such as Overview, Main Findings, Gap Analysis, Deliverables, Testing Types Performed, Test Browsers & Devices, Bugs Statistics and Summary of Main Bugs.

 - * Working with Developers, Designers, Project Managers.